 My kitchen was looking like a seaside explosion had hit it.
 I returned from my holiday with sandy, seaweedy mermaid tails and rather a lot of washing.
 Applying burst action to my kitchen.
 I blitzed the lot faster than I thought possible.

-My living room, which is also my hallway, an Ink Drops and RunAway Days store cupboard, and my office until my studio space is sorted.
-Suddenly I had space to sit down and wasn’t tripping over stuff any more.
+Now my living room is also my hallway.
+And it serves as an Ink Drops and RunAway Days store cupboard.
+Plus I’m using it as an office.
+Suddenly I had space to sit down and wasn’t tripping over stuff anymore.

 Stuff was rather dangerously piled on my desk… now I can see, and move my mouse, and everything.